-Through December 2018, Sister Cities International will oversee two programs through its Special Education and Virtual Learning in the U.S. and Palestine (SEVLUP) grant in collaboration with team members in Gainesville, Florida and Muscatine, Iowa.
+Through December 2018, Sister Cities International oversaw one program through its Special Education and Virtual Learning in the U.S. and Palestine (SEVLUP) grant in collaboration with team members in Gainesville, Florida.

-The Gainesville program connects students in Florida and Qalqilya, Palestinian Territories in order to develop an ASL-Palestinian sign language video dictionary for Deaf and Hard of Hearing students.
+The Gainesville program connected students in Florida and Qalqilya, Palestinian Territories in order to develop an ASL-Palestinian sign language video dictionary for Deaf and Hard of Hearing students.

-United States students will develop a beginner level of Palestinian Sign Language while the Palestinian students will develop an intermediate level of American Sign Language through weekly conversations about their lives, cultures, and experiences being Deaf/Hard of Hearing in their own country.
+United States students developed a beginner level of Palestinian Sign Language while the Palestinian students developed an intermediate level of American Sign Language through weekly conversations about their lives, cultures, and experiences being Deaf/Hard of Hearing in their own country.

-Students and educators/facilitators from both programs will attend the Annual Conference and Youth Leadership Summit in Aurora, CO in August 2018 and will participate in a session on virtual exchanges and the Stevens Initiative program.
+Students and educators/facilitators from both programs attended the Youth Leadership Summit in Aurora, CO in August 2018 and participated in a session on virtual exchanges and the Stevens Initiative program.